robbobby/CodingAssignment1/README.md

 ### Notes

 - Auth is out of spec, so commented where it would be
-- Db layer/migrations are out of spec, so calls are made but no persistence
+- Db layer/migrations are out of spec, so calls are made  to the db layer but no persistence

 ## Frontend